 Now let’s go back to our vestibular system.
 Certain kinds of movements regulate this system such as jumping, spinning, or swaying from side to side… Personally, I can’t even picture myself spinning around and around.
 The image itself is enough to make me feel nauseous.
 Jumping up and down or swinging on a swing, however, are very enjoyable and calming for me.

 What about with you?
 What kinds of movements and actions feel good to you?
 You may enjoy roller coasters, for example, but your friend may find this to be very unpleasant.
 Why?
-Because their vestibular systems do not enjoy this sensation.
+Because their vestibular system does not enjoy this sensation.

-It may take practice to view the senses of others and ourselves from this perspective.
+It may take practice to view the senses from this perspective.
 We’ve been acquainted with our five senses since we were kids, learning how to rely on our hearing, smell, sight, and the like.
 But going beyond these five senses can change our outlook on life.

 How?
 Let’s say you prepared a great breakfast for you and your friends.
 You really put in a lot of effort and even got all of those fancy cheeses and fruits to include in the spread.
 And yet, one of your guests hardly touches any of the fruits and cheeses, and you feel a bit annoyed by this.